Aditi3/git-best-practices/README.md

 #### Here's an example of a PR with related commit messages -

-  - feat: add an XYZ support
+> feat: add an XYZ support
+>
-  - test: add unit tests for an XYZ
+> test: add unit tests for an XYZ
+>
-  - docs: add documentation for an XYZ
+> docs: add documentation for an XYZ

-#### Here's an example of a PR with unrelated commit messages and not recommended -
+#### Here's an example of a PR with unrelated commit messages(not recommended) -

-  - feat: add an XYZ support
+> feat: add an XYZ support
+>
-  - fix: add fix for ABC feature
+> fix: add fix for ABC feature
+>
-  - refac: refactor QPR feature code
+> refac: refactor QPR feature code

 It seems there is a lot happening and alterations have been made across various sections of the code base.
 It would be more effective to split up the commit messages into multiple PRs that focus on specific and relevant changes.